-&lt;sup>1 Each student's deadline for completing the Master's Thesis Project is the last day of the Fall semester during the student's third year in the program.
+1 Each student's deadline for completing the Master's Thesis Project is the last day of the Fall semester during the student's third year in the program.
 Failure to complete the project by this deadline is grounds for dismissal from the program.

-&lt;sup>2 Each student's deadline for completing the Comprehensive Examination is the start of that student's fourth year in the program.
+2 Each student's deadline for completing the Comprehensive Examination is the start of that student's fourth year in the program.
 Thus, while we generally expect most students to complete the exam prior to the end of the 3rd year, we recognize that some student's may take longer.
 In these cases, a summer defense date must be scheduled prior to the end of the second year.
+For students who enter the Ph.D. program with a masters, they will have until the end of their second year in the program to complete their comprehensive exams.